stories, poems, essays

 Do you post every bag you receive?

-During the first beta phase, nearly all the bags we’ve received have appeared on the site.
-As we move into the second beta round and the official launch, we reserve the right to select only those bags we feel best represent what Paper Bag Writers is about.
+During the beta phase, nearly all the bags we’ve received have appeared on the site.
+As we move into the first open submissions round, we reserve the right to select only those bags we feel best represent what Paper Bag Writers is about.

 What’s the screening process for the featured writers?

-During the second beta phase, our screening process is very simple: Is the writing legible?
+Our screening process is pretty straightforward: Is the writing legible?
+Is it erotica or full of graphic violence?
+Is it heavier on art than on text?
+Is it an original work?
 Does the bag scan well?
 Did the writer provide a bio or other attribution when asked?
-Is it erotica or full of graphic violence?

 Will I get paid for being a featured writer on the site?